 About Judy Isacoff

-As a child, I would hum, spellbound, while gazing up at the evening star in a clear blue sky above the rundown frame houses of my bleak neighborhood in inner city Newark, New Jersey.
-There I gathered weeds from the earth-filled cracks in the sidewalk for make-believe banquets with playmates.
+As a child, I would hum, spellbound, while gazing up at a secret point of pure white starlight piercing the softly radiant blue sky of late afternoon.
+My gaze left behind rundown frame houses and vacant lots of my bleak neighborhood in inner city Newark, New Jersey.
+There, I gathered weeds from the earth-filled cracks in the sidewalk for make-believe banquets with playmates.

 My roots in nature flourished at Bennington College in Vermont, in the foothills of the Green Mountains.
 I graduated with a Bachelor of Arts degree and taught art - and through art, self-discovery and self-reliance - in community centers in New York City.
-After two years, I departed the city to pursue a rite of passage quest as a painter and writer in wilderness, in the manner of Thoreau and Native Americans.
-Out in the field I learned that the most brilliant evening stars - that are at other times morning stars - are planets Jupiter and Venus and that most of those urban weeds I pretended were food are, in fact, edible.
+After two years, I departed the city to pursue a rite of passage quest as a painter and writer in wilderness, in the manner of Native Americans and Thoreau.
+I soon learned that the most brilliant evening stars - that are at other times morning stars - are planets Jupiter and Venus and that Venus is known as the Evening Star or Morning Star.
+Most of those urban weeds I pretended were food are, in fact, edible.

-I returned to teaching with a rich background in natural history, the visual and language arts and psychology.
-Two decades later, I earned a Master of Arts degree in environmental education and creative writing from Antioch University's McGregor School.
+After seven years I returned to teaching with a rich background in natural history, the visual and language arts and psychology.
+Two decades later, I earned a Master of Arts degree in environmental education and creative writing from Antioch University's Individualized Master of Arts (IMA) program.

 Judy's reverence for and sensitivity to nature and her commitment to environmental conservation is always at the forefront.
 Her pleasant and cheerful personal style and positive outlook is an inspiration to me,